 |---|---|

-| High-potentials & top talent | People with clear runway beyond their current role β ones you'd invest in keeping and growing. |
+| High potentials and top talent | People with clear runway beyond their current role, ones you would invest in keeping and growing. |

-| Post-calibration follow-through | Calibrations surface development needs constantly.
+| Post calibration follow through | Calibrations surface development needs constantly.
 Coaching is where those conversations actually go somewhere. |

-| Retention & flight risk | The best time to act is before someone mentally checks out.
-Coaching sends a clear signal: we see you, and we're investing in your future here. |
+| Retention and flight risk | The best time to act is before someone mentally checks out.
+Coaching sends a clear signal: we see you, and we are investing in your future here. |

-| Cohort & group programs | When a function or leadership layer needs to shift together β shared language, shared growth, real collective momentum. |
+| Cohort and group programs | When a function or leadership layer needs to shift together.
+Shared language, shared growth, real collective momentum. |

 </aside>